Performance

 Board Scores

 National University’s unique learning format integrates knowledge with application and prepares students to succeed as skilled, competent chiropractic physicians.
-Our innovative curriculum, and the dedication of our faculty and students to a tradition of excellence, plays a major role in students’ preparation for the National Board of Chiropractic Examiners (NBCE) examination and results in consistently outstanding pass rates.
-See National DC students’ board score performance in comparison to other chiropractic colleges.
+Our innovative curriculum tradition of excellence, and the dedication of our faculty and students plays a major role in students’ preparation for the National Board of Chiropractic Examiners (NBCE) examination.
+See National DC students’ board score performance.

-With extensive basic science coursework, and year-round classes in our trimester system, the ND program will be building NPLEX review and advanced topics pertinent to the NPLEX Part 1 right into our curriculum.
-This will allow our students to lift and shift their extensive science knowledge to NPLEX, and to the Internships.
-NUHS is also undertaking adjustments to the layout, content, timing, and emphasis of several key subject areas to better support our students in NPLEX Part 2.
-In the very short term, we are building more NPLEX related review, including sample questions, right into the curriculum.
+With extensive basic science coursework and year-round classes in our trimester system, the ND program includes advanced topics pertinent to the NPLEX Part 1.
+NUHS has also adjusted the layout, content, timing, and emphasis of several key subject areas to better support our students in NPLEX Part 2.
+NPLEX-related reviews and sample questions are built into the curriculum.

-Students in the MSAc and MSOM degree programs are qualified to sit for the NCCAOM examinations that provide certification to practice as a licensed acupuncturist.
+Students in the acupuncture degree programs are eligible to sit for the NCBAHM examinations that lead to certification to practice as a licensed acupuncturist.
 Historically, NUHS students have performed above national standards on these exams.